-The greatest predictor of a successful relationship with a financial adviser is how you find one.
-If you were referred to one by someone who is financially successful, has your trust and respect, and has worked with that adviser for a decent period, your chances of success are quite good.
+The greatest predictor of a successful relationship with a financial adviser is how you find him or her.
+If you were referred to one by someone who is financially successful, has your trust and respect, and has worked with that adviser for a decent period, your chances of success are good.
 But there are still some things to check.

 Check Your Adviser’s History

 There are a couple of ways to check your financial adviser’s disciplinary history, and you should.
 It doesn’t mean you shouldn’t proceed because someone with 20 years in the business had one complaint filed some time ago.